 The average age of incoming students is 27.

 Forty percent of students are female.

-Thirty percent of students are members of underrepresented groups such as African Americans, Hispanics, and Native Americans.
+Sixty one percent of students are members of underrepresented groups.

-Twenty-five percent of students are citizens of 30 countries from around the world, such as Bangladesh, Brazil, France, Germany, Ghana, India, Kazakhstan, Nepal, Pakistan, and Paraguay.
+Sixty percent of the incoming students are citizens of many countries from around the world, such as Bangladesh, Brazil, France, Germany, Ghana, India, Nepal, Nigeria, and Pakistan.
 Although work experience is not a prerequisite for admission, these full-time, international students generally come into the program having had professional work experience.